 In the interest of community safety, the Scott County Sheriff's Office may modify our participation and procedures to comply with the Governor’s Executive Orders and recommendations from the Minnesota Department of Health and CDC.
 If you choose to participate, we encourage you to follow current state guidelines on gatherings, social distancing, and face masks.
 Our top priority is to keep our residents and staff safe and healthy.

-If you have any questions, please call Community Engagement Deputy Amy Lueck at 952-496-8862 or by email.
+If you have any questions, please contact Community Engagement Deputy Amy Lueck at 952-496-8862 or email@example.com